 We thank Kihong Park, Heejo Lee, and Ali Selcuk for providing us with the dpf simulation tool, and the Oregon Route Views Project for making BGP routing tables and updates publicly available.
-The authors are also grateful to Nick Feamster and Jennifer Rexford for the insightful comments on an early version of the paper.
-Xin Yuan was supported in part by NSF Grants ANI-0106706, CCR-0208892, and CCF-0342540.
-Jaideep Chandrashekar was supported in part by NSF Grants ITR-0085824 and NSF CNS-0435444, and a Cisco URP grant.
+Xin was supported in part by NSF Grants ANI-0106706, CCR-0208892, and CCF-0342540.
+Chandrashekar was supported in part by NSF Grants ITR-0085824 and NSF CNS-0435444, and a Cisco URP grant.
 Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of National Science Foundation or Cisco Systems.